How to Birding in Can Gio mangroves and mudflat

 Historical monthly average weather conditions for Can Gio.

-Average High and Low Temperature in Can Gio WANEE asia
+Average High and Low Temperature in Can Gio WANEE Go-WILD

 How to Birding in Can Gio mangroves and mudflat 11

-“The best time for birding in Can Gio is from Nov to Mar when it is not much rain and migratory time”
+“The best time for birding in Can Gio is from November to March, when rainfall is low, and migratory birds are most active.

 Where birding in Can Gio Mangrove